 At the heart of any restaurant is the dining room.
 A dining room is more than just tables and chairs.
 It sets the tone, the ambiance of your restaurant.
 Lighting, noise and the view are all things that should be considered when you plan your restaurant dining room design.
 The furniture you choose is also important.
 It should be sturdy enough to withstand the rigors of a busy restaurant, while at the same time look attractive and add to your ambiance.
+If you already have tables and chairs for your restaurant then it’s well worth buying new ones, even if it means you have to take out a restaurant cash advance.
+It will be worth the investment as your restaurant is more likely to succeed.
 Flexibility is also important when planning a restaurant dining room.

 Being able to move tables, chairs and wait stations around, allows you to accommodate both large and small parties easily.